NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v3.1.md

 nvidia-l4t-base  0/1 Completed 2m
 ```

-Validate the sample pod logs to support cuda libraries:
+Validate the sample pod logs to support CUDA libraries:

 ```
 kubectl logs nvidia-l4t-base
 ```
-The EGX Stack works as expected if the get pods command shows the pod status as completed.
-You can also verify the successful run of the cuda-samples.yaml by verifying that the output shows Result=PASS
+EGX Stack works as expected if the get pods command shows the pod status as completed.
+You can also verify the successful run of the cuda-samples.yaml by confirming that the output shows Result=PASS

 Output: